mieweb/docs/content/functions/reports/observations-report.md

 ![](../observations-report.assets/aaf4a86ecc09f180db6a2a4b0c1cca28.png)

-When done, click SEARCH button.
+When done, click the SEARCH button.

 Your results will render below this field criteria section.